Doctor of Musical Arts (DMA) Handbook

 DMA document timelines and deadlines

-If students intend to complete their Orals and Doctoral Final Exam/Defense in different, consecutive semesters, they will be required to turn in their topic proposal form when they schedule their Doctoral Final Exam/Defense with the Graduate Coordinator.
+If students intend to complete their Orals and Doctoral Final Exam/Defense in different, consecutive semesters, they will be required to have turn in their topic proposal approved form when before they schedule their Doctoral Final Exam/Defense with the Graduate Coordinator.

-In either situation, carefully note the established priority deadlines for Student Action below, which are indicated by an asterisk (*).
+In either situation, carefully note the established recommended deadlines for Student Action below, which are indicated by an asterisk (*).

 Student or Faculty ActionDocument StatusTime Prior to Defense